Towards robust quantitative photoacoustic tomography via learned iterative methods: Experimental setups: data generation and implementation

 \subsection{Training procedures and computational requirements}

 The training-validation-test splits were done as follows.
 For ideal simulations, a total of 1250 samples were drawn, with a training-test-validation split of 80\,:10\,:10.
-For digital twin experiments, the samples were roughly labeled as follows: \textit{i)} The generated complementary \emph{circular} samples that had absorption and scattering drawn as described in section \ref{sec:digital_twin_sim}, \textit{ii)} digital \emph{twin} targets that represent the experimental phantoms similar to \emph{circular} samples, \textit{iii)} \emph{outlier} samples that represent the experimental phantoms with much larger inclusions.
-The training set consisted of 8 \emph{twin} samples and 41 \emph{circular} samples.
+For digital twin experiments, the samples were roughly labeled as follows: \textit{i)} The generated complementary \emph{augmented} samples that had absorption and scattering drawn as described in Section \ref{sec:digital_twin_sim}, \textit{ii)} in-distribution (\emph{in-dist.}) digital twin samples that represent the experimental phantoms and are similar to \emph{augmented} samples, \textit{iii)} \emph{outlier} digital twin samples that represent the experimental phantoms with much larger inclusions.
+The training set consisted of 7 \emph{in-dist.} samples and 41 \emph{augmented} samples.
 Since the illumination patterns were approximately symmetric with respect to the vertical axis (Fig.~\ref{fig:mod_error}), the training set was augmented by flipping the vertical coordinates of the samples, doubling the size of the training set.
-The validation set consisted of 4 \emph{circular} targets, and the test set 6 digital \emph{twin} samples, 6 complementary \emph{circular} samples, and 5 \emph{outlier} samples.
+The validation set consisted of 4 \emph{augmented} targets, and the test set 5 \emph{in-dist.} samples, 6 complementary \emph{augmented} samples, and 5 \emph{outlier} samples.
 Each sample was solved with six different wavelengths, 700, 740, 780, 820, 860, 900 (nm), yielding a total of 6$\times$98 training samples and 6$\times$17 test samples.
 However, the optical values and locations of the inclusion were highly correlated and only marginally different for the six wavelengths used.

 For all training tasks, the $\ell^2$ loss function was used.
 Due to reduced scattering being significantly larger than absorption, in the loss function, the scattering of digital twin samples was weighted by a factor of 1/10, and by a factor of 1/100 for ideal samples, balancing the loss contribution.
 The model-based iterative learned solvers were trained using 35000 (ideal) and 40000 (digital twin) training steps.
 The learning rate followed cosine annealing scheduling with initial learning rates of $10^{-4}$ (ideal) and $4\times10^{-5}$ (digital twin).
 Due to the volatile behaviour of the optical values inside untrained end-to-end networks $\Lambda_{\theta_k}$, a few thousand smaller initial learning steps were used to avoid numerical errors and unstable inversion.